 - 3. Student Satisfactory Progress - a.
 The school establishes a policy and process to assess student academic progress throughout the program and to inform students of their academic progress at established and specific intervals. - i.
 The school establishes cumulative grade point average requirements at specific intervals through the program and requires that students attain minimally a cumulative grade point average of 2.0 in order to be eligible for graduation.
 At each interval specified, the school determines the likelihood that the student will be able to attain the minimum cumulative grade point average required for graduation. - ii.
 In those instances when the school determines that a student has not met minimum cumulative grade point average requirements, the school places the student on academic probation or terminates the student, based on the school's established policies. - iii.
 If the school uses a grading scale other than the traditional 4.0 scale (e.g., letter grades, percentages, pass/fail) the school establishes comparable progress standards and publishes the grade conversion scale in its catalog. - b.
 The school publishes in its catalog and enforces a policy of acceptable student attendance.
 The policy must promote sufficient levels of student attendance such that the required knowledge, skills, and competencies can be reasonably achieved. - c.
-If the school allows students to take a leave of absence, the school defines and publishes in its catalog the leave of absence policy to include the process to have a leave of absence approved, the allowable leave of absence period, and the consequences of a student's failure to return from an approved leave of absence.
-The period of the leave of absence may not begin until the student has submitted and the school has approved a written and signed request for an approved leave of absence.
+Leave of Absence - i.
+If the school allows students to take a leave of absence, the school defines and publishes in its catalog the leave of absence policy to include the process to have a leave of absence approved, the reason(s) why a student can request a leave of absence, the allowable leave of absence period, and the consequences of a student's failure to return from an approved leave of absence.
+The period of the leave of absence may not begin until the student has submitted and the school has approved a written and signed request for an approved leave of absence except in those cases where unforeseen circumstances would prevent a student from submitting a request in advance.2 - ii.
 A leave of absence period may not exceed 180 days within any 12-month period.
-A school may grant more than one leave of absence in the event that unforeseen circumstances arise, such as medical reasons affecting the student or a member of student's immediate family, military service requirements, or jury duty, provided that the combined leaves of absence do not exceed 180 days within the 12-month period.
+A school may grant more than one leave of absence in the event that unforeseen circumstances arise, such as medical reasons affecting the student or a member of student's immediate family, military service requirements, or jury duty, provided that the combined leaves of absence do not exceed 180 days within the 12-month period. - iii.
 If the student does not return following the leave of absence, the school must terminate the student and apply the school's refund policy in accordance with applicable and published requirements. - d.
-The school publishes in its catalog the normal duration of each program based on regular and required course loads and schedules, the maximum timeframe within which a student is expected to complete the program, and the implications when a student does not complete the program within the maximum timeframe (e.g., loss of financial aid eligibility and program enrollment termination).
-For a clock hour program, the maximum time frame shall not exceed 1.5 times the normal duration of the program.
-For a credit hour program, the credit hours attempted cannot exceed 1.5 times the credit hours required to complete the program.
-The school is not required to terminate the enrollment of a student who is unable to complete the program within the maximum timeframe unless the school has determined that the student has failed to meet school policies that would otherwise warrant termination (e.g., academic progress or attendance policies).
-For the purposes of reporting student achievement, the school may not classify students who do not complete the program within the maximum timeframe as graduates.
+The school publishes in its catalog the normal duration of each program based on regular and required course loads and schedules, the maximum timeframe within which a student is expected to complete the program, and the implications when a student does not complete the program within the maximum timeframe (e.g., loss of financial aid eligibility and program